luxonis/depthai-python/docs/source/tutorials/simple_samples.rst

 - :ref:`Mono & MobilenetSSD` - Runs MobileNetSSD on mono frames and displays detections on the frame
 - :ref:`Video & MobilenetSSD` - Runs MobileNetSSD on the video from the host
 - :ref:`Edge detector` - Edge detection on input frame
+- :ref:`ImageManip Tiling` - Using ImageManip for frame tiling
+- :ref:`ImageManip Rotate` - Using ImageManip to rotate color/mono frames